Skip to content

 The 2011 William A. Douglass Prize in Europeanist Anthropology was awarded to Kristen Ghodsee (Bowdoin College), for her book, Muslim Lives in Eastern Europe: Gender, Ethnicity, and the Transformation of Islam in Postsocialist Bulgaria (Princeton University Press, 2010).
 Caroline Brettell and Susan Carol Rogers served on the committee chaired by Jeffrey Cole.

-The 2010 William A. Douglass Prize in Europeanist Anthropology winner was: The Empire of Trauma: An Inquiry into the Condition of Victimhood
+The 2010 William A. Douglass Prize in Europeanist Anthropology winner was The Empire of Trauma: An Inquiry into the Condition of Victimhood (Princeton University Press, 2009) by Didier Fassin.

-Honorable Mention for 2010 also goes to: Bodies in the Bog and the Archaeological Imagination, by Karin Sanders.
-The University of Chicago Press 2009.
+Honorable Mention for 2010 goes to: Bodies in the Bog and the Archaeological Imagination (University of Chicago Press, 2009) by Karin Sanders.

-The 2008 William A. Douglass Prize in Europeanist Anthropology was awarded to: Catherine Wanner.
-Communities of the Converted: Ukrainians and Global Evangelism.
-Cornell University Press, 2007.
+The 2008 William A. Douglass Prize in Europeanist Anthropology was awarded to Catherine Wanner for Communities of the Converted: Ukrainians and Global Evangelism (Cornell University Press, 2007).

 Previous winners include books authored by Sarah F. Green, Christopher Tilley, Katherine Verdery, Jenny Wright, and Marilyn Silverman.